RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab1_TOCTOU/report.md

 Simply run `make` in the root directory.

+If you need to only reset the state, run `make reset`.

 - How to run

 A utility script called `run.sh` is provided, as well as a `run.bat` for Windows.

-You might get some artificial delay in the output, to let you the time to try everything.
-If you want to disable the patch, you can set the variable `VULNERABILITY_CORRECTED` to false in `ShoppingCart.java`.
+You will get some artificial delay while testing this program, to give you the time to try everything.

 # Part 1